4.2 - Prediction with prodigal

 This will only take a few seconds to complete.
 Once done, we can quickly see how many protein coding sequences were predicted by counting the number of sequences in either of the output fasta files.

-Interpretting the output format
+Interpretting the output format¶

 code

 Since this is a chromosome downloaded from the NCBI RefSeq database we can look to the official annotation and see how many proteins we should expect to find.
-A copy of the protein coding sequences from this genome have been provided in your outputs/ folder.
+A copy of the protein coding sequences from this genome have been provided in your outputs/

 Exercise

-Use grep to count the number of protein coding sequences in the official annotation for this M. bovis genome.
+to count the number of protein coding sequences in the official annotation for this M. bovis genome.

 If we inspect the output of the fasta files, you will notice that there is a lot of metadata stored in each line.
 For example: